 The images should take the place of the patients and the text should take the place of the teacher (von Hebra)

 The videos were produced using FCPX and Compressor, and hosted on Vimeo.
 I used Logic for some of the audio stuff.
-Guitar bits are by yours truly — and since you ask, an Epiphone I bought when I was a 17 year old with a part time job in a petrol station — and a more recent Admira classical.
+Guitar bits are by yours truly — and since you ask, a 45 year old Epiphone acoustic and a more recent Admira classical.
 I am still looking for an excuse to wield the Strat.

 The site is based on a WordPress template and was designed and tweaked by Roslin Design.
 A big thanks to Romano and Alex at Roslin.
 I fear that my demands wreck their business model, but I have nothing but good to say about them.
 Real people, with great skills and a focus on their customers.
 If you want a site building, and advice on how to try to make it easy to use and look good, I strongly recommend them.